mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 As we saw in previous articles, every object in our computable model has to be [mapped](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) on a **1 to 1** relationship with a real-world entity.

 Singletons are often linked to objects that need to be unique.
 As usual we will have to distinguish among the objects that are **essentially** unique (for problem domain drivers) and differentiate them from the **accidentally** unique ones regarding implementation reasons, efficiency, resource consumption, global access, etc.
-Most **accidentally** unique objects are not present in the real world, and we will see later on that the presumably **essentially** unique ones may not be so if we consider different contexts, environments, or situations.
+Most **accidentally** unique objects are not present in the real-world, and we will see later on that the presumably **essentially** unique ones may not be so if we consider different contexts, environments, or situations.

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)